vboussange/PhDthesis/draft/conclusion.md

 frequency depdence
 spatial transfers
  -->
-- **\chap4 provided a novel lens to understand endogenous frequency-dependent forces shaping the dynamics of economic systems.**
+- **\chapiv provided a novel lens to understand endogenous frequency-dependent forces shaping the dynamics of economic systems.**
 - mainstream economics explains economic change by exogenous drivers, such as technological change \cite{XXX} and economic institutions \cite{XXX}, and production costs \cite{Boschma2005a}
 - evolutionary eonomics is rather concerned with explaining economic change by endogenous forces,
 - For instance, it suggests that interactions between firms and economic activities, and evolutionary processes acting upon them, are major processes contributing to economic growth \cite{Hodgson2019,Metcalfe2006}